hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 ---
-title: The two features of Reaper 7 I like the most (Visual Delimiters and parallel processing with Container)
+title: The two features of Reaper 7 I like the most (Delimiters AKA Visual Spacers and parallel processing with Container)
 ---

 Having started using Reaper around 2008, I can safely consider myself not a beginner.